rigwild/apidoc-markdown/README.md

 Generate API documentation in markdown from [apiDoc](https://github.com/apidoc/apidoc) data.

 This is an up to date and maintained fork of [@martinj/node-apidoc-markdown](https://github.com/martinj/node-apidoc-markdown) (which is not maintained).
+The template was updated with recent apiDoc features thanks to [this fork](https://github.com/softdevstory/node-apidoc-markdown).

 ## Installation
 ```sh